 Penn State Health is expanding the availability of its advanced surgical expertise to the Berks region this month, an effort bolstered by the generosity of a Berks County couple.
 Ray and Carole Neag have pledged $2 million to Penn State Health St. Joseph for the acquisition of the da Vinci Xi

-Penn State Health St. Joseph’s Annual Golf Tournament, hosted by St. Joseph Medical Center Foundation, has recorded a final tally of $48,800 in net proceeds from the tournament held September 12th.
-The funds will support the acquisition of new medical equipment and technology at St. Joseph.
+Penn State Health St. Joseph’s 2017 Golf Tournament, hosted by St. Joseph Medical Center Foundation, raised more than $51,000 in net proceeds to benefit the medical equipment and technology fund at St. Joseph.
 The tournament was held last Monday at Bellewood Country Club.

 Penn State Health St. Joseph will offer free flu shots for adults and children on Wednesday, Oct.
 18 from 2 p.m. to 7 p.m. in the main lobby of the Bern Township campus.

 While not required in order to receive the vaccine, the hospital also is accepting donations of non-perishable foods or supplies which it will donate to the Animal Rescue League of Berks County and Humane Society of Berks County.

 Jo’Andrew D. Cousins was named Senior Director of Operations of the St. Joseph Medical Group.
 He will be responsible for employed family and specialty practices.
 In his role, Cousins will recruit, hire and on-board new specialty and family practice physicians.
 He also will oversee practice financial management, including monitoring budgets and productivity measures.